MicrosoftDocs/customer-insights/topics/developers/tutorials/product-preview-limitations.md

 6. Maximum number of dashboards in a project = 25

-7. Maximum Charts in a dashboard page = 25
+7. Maximum number of charts in a dashboard page = 25

 8. Maximum file size for CSV uploads = 10 MB